clecap/dante-wiki/README.md

 ### <a name="components"></a>Software Components and Supply Chain

-Notable open source software components bundled with Dante-Wiki comprise:
+Open source software components bundled with Dante-Wiki comprise:
 * Mediawiki
-* Mysql
 * PHP
 * LaTeX (TexLive variant)
 * Drawio
 * PyMuPDF
+* MariaDB (used in separate docker container)

 We follow the trends towards a more transparent and hopefully more secure software supply chain and include a full Software Bill of Material (SBOM) and accredited tests into our project: